shieldfy/API-Security-Checklist/README-ko.md

 ------------------------------------------------------------------------------

 # Contribution
-Feel free to contribute , fork -> edit -> submit pull request.
+Feel free to contribute, fork -> edit -> submit pull request.
 For any questions drop us an email at team@shieldfy.io.